rasmushy/Sportti/README.md

 ![Popup's for exercise](https://users.metropolia.fi/~rasmushy/ryhma4/choose_pop_up.png), ![Save exercise manually](https://users.metropolia.fi/~rasmushy/ryhma4/add_manual_exercise.png), ![Save recorded exercise](https://users.metropolia.fi/~rasmushy/ryhma4/save_exercise_page.png)

 ## Source code for the application.
 This repository represent our coding process as a group in school project.
+Project lasted for 1 month and we proceeded to finish almost all the features we were thinking about.